 - In the second paragraph (most paragraphs will only be one or two sentences) you should add context.
 What is the larger problem being addressed/solved?
 This is also a good place to list source(s), the dollar amount(s) and the duration of funding.

 - The quote: Think of a few lead people from your agency who can best explain why people should care.
 You can ask one or two people for quotes and then choose the one who answers using clear, everyday language.

 - Successive paragraphs should include additional detail and background, such as the project’s impact or objectives.
 It is appropriate to use the official background or project language, if it is clear.
 Keep it simple.

-- Please include the standard paragraph on the Foundation: The Colorado Health Foundation is singularly focused on helping Coloradans live their healthiest lives by advancing opportunities to pursue good health and achieve health equity through grantmaking, policy and advocacy, strategic private investments and convening to drive change.
+- Please include the standard paragraph on the Foundation: The Colorado Health Foundation is bringing health in reach for all Coloradans by engaging closely with communities across the state through investing, policy and advocacy, learning and capacity building.
 For more information, please visit www.coloradohealth.org.

 - The final paragraph should be your organization’s standard language.

 - Last, write a clear headline that summarizes the main point of the article.
 It goes above the article, but it is easier to summarize once everything else is written.

 Before you submit to your local paper, look up their submission deadlines and determine which editor or author focuses on issues that your organization’s project will address.